PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sanitization.
 Characterize its distinct surrounding affine and normalization owners before capturing its result.
 Commit and push only; do not create or update a pull request.

+## Absolute-final InstanceNorm post-bias characterization checkpoint

+The fourth direct InstanceNorm post-transpose bias/add call is a distinct absolute-final occurrence after boundary-signature sanitization.
+Its fixed raw counter remains complete under the already frozen positive-only pruning contract.

+Strict expected-failure coverage requires `_absolute_final_instancenorm_post_bias_stats` between the absolute-final affine post-ADD owner and normalization/attention pair.
+It also freezes four direct occurrences, with only the third pre-terminal call already staged and the first two unchanged.

+At implementation, replace only the fourth expression and update the normalization/attention outer-boundary contract.
+Validate all post-bias owner tests, occurrence targets, affine post-ADD, absolute-final normalization, architecture, core, pass-efficiency, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.